 The term “customer journey orchestration” is a very misleading one.
 Why?
 Because existing and potential customers own their journeys.
 From start to finish.

-That means marketing teams can only meet individuals at various customer touchpoints with relevant, timely messaging based on their behavior, engagement, and interests (e.g., products or services purchases, calls to action clicked).
+That means marketing teams can only meet individuals at various customer touchpoints with relevant, timely messaging based on their behavior, engagement, and interests (e.g., products or services purchased, calls to action clicked, etc.).

 Having said that, marketers can orchestrate real-time, one-to-one, lifecycle marketing activities to target prospects and customers.
 How?
 With a lifecycle marketing program.